Sonali123-gift/Project-Rangers-/README.md

 git clone https://github.com/Sonali123-gift/Project-Rangers-.git
 ```

-2. Open the project in your Java IDE.
+2. Open the project in your preferred Java IDE.

 3. Run the main Java file to start the application.

+## 🎯 Learning Goals

+This application helps users:

+- Learn everyday Thai vocabulary
+- Improve memory through flashcards
+- Practice Thai-English word recognition
+- Build a strong foundation in the Thai language

-## 🎓 Project Information
+## 🎓 Course Information

-This project was developed as part of a Computer Science course at **Siam University Global Academy**.
-It demonstrates Java programming, object-oriented programming (OOP), and collaborative software development using GitHub.
+Developed as a group project for the Computer Science program at **Siam University Global Academy**.

 ## 📄 License

-This project is for educational purposes.
+This project is intended for educational purposes only.